anjalikrishnap/robottestautomation/README.md

-<h1 style="background-color:DodgerBlue;">Sample Amazon web test using Robot Framework and SeleniumLibrary</h1>
+<h1 style="background-color:DodgerBlue;">Sample Amazon test automation-Robot Framework and SeleniumLibrary</h1>
 A practice automation test framework for Amazon.com
 <p>Robot Framework is a generic open source automation framework for acceptance testing and acceptance test-driven development.
 This project introduces the basic Robot Framework with Selenium Library for testing some of the scenarios of the public site Amazon,To get an understanding of how robot tests can be written executed and how the logs looks like. </p>
 <h2 style="background-color:DodgerBlue;">Contents:</h2>